This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 - Have an appropriate and balanced reward mix for executive directors and other executive managers based on base pay; benefits and short and long-term incentives within the context of the industry sector

-- Are applied consistently across the group to promote alignment and fairness, and
+- Are applied consistently across the group to promote alignment and fairness

-- Through the executive Management Incentive Bonus Scheme, provide for a voluntary deferral of 40% of the Chief Executive Officer's annual bonus, and 30% of the executive managers' annual bonuses (to purchase Sappi shares), as this is to ensure a long term focus on the company's performance by the individual concerned and establish a personal stake in the company.
+- Through the executive management incentive bonus scheme, provide for a voluntary deferral of 40% of the CEO's annual bonus, and 30% of executive managers' annual bonuses (to purchase Sappi shares), as this ensures a long-term focus on the company's performance by the individual concerned and establishes a personal stake in the company.